 The new DFARS Interim rule is now requiring that the results of your self-assessment be uploaded to the SPRS website.
 Self-attestation is no longer an option.
 Please click here to access information about how to comply with the new DFARS Interim Rule.

-CUI is often transmitted or stored unnecessarily, so if you receive information from your contracting officer that would be considered CUI and it is not data that you need to complete the requirements of the contract, work with your contracting officer to eliminate the CUI.
+CUI is often transmitted or stored unnecessarily, so if you receive information from your contracting officer or your prime that would be considered CUI and it is not data that you need to complete the requirements of the contract, work with your contracting officer or your prime to eliminate the CUI.